-- min_sleep: minimum sleep time between volume creation and deletion (in seconds) - max_sleep: maximum sleep time between volume creation and deletion (in seconds) - kwargs: optional args to create a volume
+Minimum sleep time between volume creation and deletion (in seconds)

+Maximum sleep time between volume creation and deletion (in seconds)

+CinderVolumes.create_nested_snapshots_and_attach_volume [Scenario]

-CinderVolumes.create_nested_snapshots_and_attach_volume [Scenario] Create a volume from snapshot and attach/detach the volume min - minimum size volumes will be created as; max - maximum size volumes will be created as.
+Create a volume from snapshot and attach/detach the volume

 This scenario create volume, create it's snapshot, attach volume, then create new volume from existing snapshot and so on, with defined nested level, after all detach and delete them. volume->snapshot->volume->snapshot->volume...